Damacah/Lethal-Extractor/README.md

 ### That's all folks, I hope you enjoy this tool!

 ## IMPORTANT NOTE
-The BepInEx folder that this tool creates has to be placed inside the BepInEx pack for lethal company.
+The BepInEx folder that this tool creates has to be placed inside the BepInEx pack for Lethal Company.
 Download the BepInExPack here: [Thunderstore](https://thunderstore.io/c/lethal-company/p/BepInEx/BepInExPack/)

-## Licence
+## License

-This is licensed under the GNU General Public Licence v3.0:  [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)
+This is licensed under the GNU General Public License v3.0: [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

 Credit is heavily appreciated.